Geoffrey Mac

 Geoffrey Mac (born March 24, 1977) is an American fashion designer.
+Mac has appeared on reality television shows such as America's Next Top Model and Project Runway.
+He is known for the use of latex in his designs.

 Life and career

 Mac attended the School of the Art Institute of Chicago, where he earned his BFA in 1999.
-It was in Chicago where the Geoffrey Mac brand was officially launched in 2002, selling to top retailers that included Marshall Field's flagship store, who recognized Mac with the "Distinction in Design Award".
-It was, however, the Patricia Field boutique in New York City that was first to place an order for his latex designs.
-His designs are featured in the book Generation Fetish (2001) by Lee Higgs and major publications.
+It was in Chicago where the Geoffrey Mac launched his latex clothing company.
+His line was sold at Marshall Field's flagship store after Mac won their "Distinction in Design" contest.
+His designs were later featured in publications such as Rolling Stone and V.

 In 2003, the Fashion Group International selected Mac for the "Style Makers & Rule Breakers Award for Apparel".
 In 2004, he was further recognized in the Chicago Tribune as the "Young Designer of the Year".
 One of his designs was acquired for the permanent collection of the Chicago Historical Museum.

-Mac moved to New York City in 2004, where he worked briefly with the prominent designer Cynthia Rowley.
-It was not long before he established himself independently and developed a following for his show-stopping custom designs with celebrity clients such as Deee-Lite, and Lil' Kim.
-His work began to make its way on to world concert stages by consulting, pattern making and constructing for Zaldy Goco, an influential fashion designer, for high-profile clients such as Lady Gaga for her Monster Ball Tour, Scissor Sisters, and Britney Spears for her 2011 Femme Fatale Tour.
+Mac moved to New York City in 2004, where he worked briefly with designer Cynthia Rowley.
+He developed a following and designed with celebrity clients such as Deee-Lite, and Lil' Kim.
+Mac also collaborated with Zaldy Goco, an influential fashion designer, for high-profile clients such as Lady Gaga for her Monster Ball Tour, Scissor Sisters, and Britney Spears for her 2011 Femme Fatale Tour.

-Mac was the subject of America's Next Top Model, Cycle 16 - Episode 4, the legendary "fire challenge".
-For this challenge, the contestants modeled his designs during a runway presentation which featured explosive pyrotechnics lining the catwalk.
-The episode aired on Wednesday, March 16, 2011 and also featured guest judge photographer/director Francesco Carrozzini.